2019 Seattle City Council election: District 7

 Sally Bagshaw, who had served since her election to the city council in 2009, announced on November 27, 2018, that she would not seek reelection.
 Andrew J. Lewis announced his campaign for city council on November 28, 2018.
 Jim Pugel, the former chief of the Seattle Police Department, announced his campaign for city council on January 29, 2019.
 Naveed Jamali, a former spy, also ran in the election.

-Lewis and Pugel placed first and second in the primary and Lewis defeated Pugel in the general election.
+Lewis and Pugel placed first and second in the primary, and Lewis defeated Pugel in the general election.

 Campaign finance

-$3,376,384 was spent in total during the 2015 election with $669,340 being from independent political action committee and $2,707,044 coming from contributions to candidates.
-Campaign spending increased during the 2019 election with $7,294,171 being spent in total with $1,427,737 coming from democracy vouchers, $1,819,300 being contributions to candidates, and $4,047,134 being from independent political action committees.
+$3,376,384 was spent in total during the 2015 election, with $669,340 being from independent political action committees and $2,707,044 coming from contributions to candidates.
+Campaign spending increased during the 2019 election, with $7,294,171 being spent in total, with $1,427,737 coming from democracy vouchers, $1,819,300 being contributions to candidates, and $4,047,134 being from independent political action committees.

 The Civic Alliance for Sound Economy, the political action committee of the Seattle Metropolitan United States Chamber of Commerce which received over $200,000 in funding from Amazon, supported and gave money to Tavel, Solomon, Orion, Pedersen, Juares, Fathi, Wills, Pugel, and George during the campaign.
-Amazon contributed over $1.5 million during the election which was more than the $130,000 donated by the company and its employees during the 2015 election.
+Amazon contributed over $1.5 million during the election, compared to the $130,000 donated by the company and its employees during the 2015 election.